JetBrains/Qodana/topics/clone-finder-output.md

 ## UI-compatible output
 {id="clone-finder-ui-output"}

-In addition to programmatic output, you can generate human-readable output in the HTML format by using the `--save-report` argument.
+In addition to programmatic output, you can generate a human-readable report in the HTML format by using the `--save-report` argument.
 See [Open an HTML Report](html-report.md) for details.

 ```shell